zaher2016/website/_pages/community/governance.md

 ### TSC 1
 <a name="tsc-1"></a>

-TSC 1 is responsible for ODK Collect, ODK Aggregate, ODK XLSForm, ODK Build, ODK Briefcase, ODK JavaRosa, and the ODK XForms specification.
+TSC 1 is responsible for ODK Collect, ODK Aggregate, ODK XLSForm, ODK Build, ODK Briefcase, ODK Central, ODK JavaRosa, and the ODK XForms specification.

 The TSC meets every two weeks to discuss the [ODK Roadmap](https://github.com/opendatakit/roadmap/projects/1).